 She started Get Rauzi Editorial Services in 2009 and continued to edit intermittently for the Times for the next decade.
 She is currently a senior commentary editor at RAND, a non-profit research institution.

 She’s edited scores of corporate white papers and reports, edited books on the farm bill and climate change, worked on multiple creative projects for the Los Angeles Philharmonic, and built a few web sites.
 She also runs an online program called 40 Days + 40 Writes.

-My approach to editing is deeply shaped by my experience in journalism, where it’s the job of an editor not just to point out problem spots, but to proffer solutions.
-Years on a daily newspaper also mean I can get up to speed on new topics in a hurry and turn things around on a tight deadline.
+Robin's approach to editing is deeply shaped by print journalism, where it’s the job of an editor to collaborate with a writer to produce the best work in service of the reader.
+Years on a daily newspaper also mean she gets up to speed on new topics in a hurry and turns things around on a tight deadline.

 Robin has a BFA in screenwriting from USC and a master’s degree in print journalism from Ohio University.
 She currently lives in Spokane, Washington.
 That is not near Seattle.Close